What is a Security Token?

 When other multi-factor authentication (MFA) methods aren’t an option, you can manually generate a bypass code.
 This feature comes in handy when you need to provide temporary access for a contractor or vendor, or when an employee forgets their laptop or phone but still needs to access their applications.

-Duo supports standalone, one-time password hardware devices for two-factor authentication — and thanks to Duo’s flexibility, choosing the right one for your business is easy.
+Duo supports standalone, one-time password hardware devices for two-factor authentication.
+Thanks to Duo’s flexibility, choosing the right 2FA token for your business is easy.

-Duo supports third-party hardware tokens, like Yubico’s YubiKeys, or any OATH HOTP-compatible tokens.
+Duo also supports third-party one-time password (OTP) hardware tokens, like Yubico’s YubiKeys, or any OATH HOTP-compatible tokens.
 Third-party hardware tokens can be imported into the system by an administrator.

 There’s a solution for every situation.

-Duo Push is our most commonly-used second factor of authentication, thanks to its simplicity and reliability.
+Duo Push is our most commonly-used second factor of authentication in the form, thanks to its simplicity and reliability as a soft token.
 Users just download the Duo Mobile app and are automatically prompted to confirm each login attempt — all it takes is a single tap.

 Duo's multi-factor authentication solution taps into the power of security keys and biometric authentication methods, such as TouchID via WebAuthn, allowing users to leave the traditional passcode behind.